orm81zp/assistant-bot/README.md

 The example of the output with a particular days range:

 ```
-Enter a command: show-birthdays 14
+Enter a command: birthdays 14
 +-----------+----------+
 | Weekday   | Contacts |
 +-----------+----------+